a-mhamdi/ros2/Slides/parts/nodes-com.typ

 ---

-== What is a ROS2 Node?
+== What is a ROS 2 Node?

-A *ROS2* node is a fundamental computational unit in the Robot Operating System 2 that represents an executable process within a robotic system.
+A *ROS 2* node is a fundamental computational unit in the Robot Operating System 2 that represents an executable process within a robotic system.

 === Core Components

 - Written in C++ or Python
 - Uses `rclcpp` (C++) or `rclpy` (Python) client libraries
 - Supports multiple communication patterns

+---

 === Types of Nodes